 Having recently qualified as a small vessel (up to 24m) surveyor with the Institute of Marine Surveyors (IIMS) I’m delighted to be joining the ranks of the many experienced surveyors already practicing around the world.
 I’ve owned a range of boats over the past 30 years, sailed, crewed or repaired many more, and instructed a fair number of surveys during that time.
 However, it’s only since studying for my recent qualification that I’ve stopped to think seriously about the service I’ve received from those surveyors in various parts of the world, and revisited those surveys, comparing them to what I should now expect to produce for a client.
 The responsibilities of a marine surveyor are both vast and complex.

-Marine Surveyor Memberships & Qualifications
+Choosing a Marine Surveyor – Memberships & Qualifications

 No matter which country you’re living in, you may be surprised to learn that there is no requirement for a boat surveyor to have any qualifications whatsoever.
 Anyone can set themselves up as a ‘marine expert’ and offer to survey a vessel.
 What’s more, having produced a number of surveys, they can apply for membership of a Surveyors’ Association such as SAMS, NAMS or others which provides credibility to their claim.
 Organisations such as these aim to provide a framework for regulating standards within the industry, and some have developed their own training programmes which help to harmonise levels of competence, at least within their own association.

-In reality, some will have been coached as an employee or apprentice within an existing surveying firm, many will already have studied for a university qualification in surveying or a related field such as vessel design or marine engineering, and others, like me, will have been background checked and approved to undertake a lengthy and intensive study programme to gain a qualification that instills a level of confidence when donning the marine expert’s hat.
+In reality, some marine surveyors will have been coached as an employee or apprentice within an existing surveying firm, many will already have studied for a university qualification in surveying or a related field such as vessel design or marine engineering, and others, like me, will have been background checked and approved to undertake a lengthy and intensive study programme to gain a qualification that instills a level of confidence when donning the marine expert’s hat.
 Despite this, I would never claim to be an expert in this enormous field.

 With the title comes a level of responsibility that’s really quite significant – that of warranting a vessel as fit for the purpose with which it’s going to be used.
 As the survey of a house is designed to ensure that the house you’re living in, or going to live in, will shelter you from the elements and not collapse around your ears in the next storm, the survey of your boat is designed to ensure that it won’t break up in the next big sea.
 Both surveys are designed to help safeguard your life, as well as to protect the value of your investment.
 A good surveyor will let you know when the services of other professionals may be needed to further investigate potential issues; these may be electricians, fiberglass composite, paint coating or engine brand specialists.

-It makes sense, therefore, that the surveyor you choose should know what they’re looking at and looking for and you should choose your man (or woman) accordingly.
+It makes sense, therefore, that the marine surveyor you choose should know what they’re looking at and looking for and you should choose your man (or woman) accordingly.
 In this, there is absolutely no substitute for experience; someone who’s spent most of their life on commercial fishing boats will know little about luxury sailing boats, let alone cargo ships or cruise liners, and surveyors come from many different backgrounds.
-Each surveyor will have their own area(s) of expertise, although it’s arguable whether someone fresh out of university will have experience enough of anything without several years of work experience under their belt.
+Each surveyor will have their own area(s) of expertise, although it’s arguable whether someone fresh out of university will have real world knowledge enough of anything without several years of work experience under their belt.

 Take the time to seek out someone with experience in the type of vessel you need surveyed and then ask also about their background, and to see a sample report.